Champii/Nodulator/README.md

 - date
 - email

-By default, each fields is required, but you can make one field optional with the `optional` field.
+By default, each fields is required, but you can make one field optional with the `optional` field to `true` or presence of `default` field.
 It will never complain if this field is not present, but if it is, it will check for its validity:
 - For every `post` routes (if any) it will check for every schema fields validity (each one in the model definition, and returns an error if any is missing or invalid)
 - For every `put`  routes (if any) it will check for each request fields validity (each one in the client request, and returns an error if any is invalid)

+If you specify a `default` field, the `Resource` will auto-set its property if not given.

 You can specify a type directly with a string, assuming that the given property will be required.